About Open Road

 Ivon Silva is the Portfolio Administrator for Open Road Alliance.
-She joined the Open Road team in February 2016.
-Ivon’s broad experience includes work at New York University, the North Star Fund and The Ford Foundation.
+Her broad experience includes work at New York University, the North Star Fund and The Ford Foundation.
 Specifically, Ivon’s experience is in the fields of information technology, communications, development and grantmaking.

 Ivon holds a B.A. in Political Science/Public Policy from Stony Brook University and a M.A. in Economics, Political Economy from Brooklyn College.